Adabaskar/jsf-play/README.md

 The Servers view should now show the server, shich you should be able to start via right click > Start.
 Per default you should be able to reach the server via the browser using the URL http://localhost:8080.
 Stop the server via the handle in the Eclipse Servers view by right click > Stop.

+## Clone the sample project from github via Eclipse
+In Eclipse create a new Project by checking it out from git.
+Use File &gt; New &gt; Other ... &gt; Maven &gt; Check out Maven Projects from SCM.
+If no m2e connector has been installed before click on the Find moew SCM connectors in the m2e Marketplace link on the wizard's page.
+Select the *m2e-egit* connector plugin and install it.

+Select git fror the drop down selection which is part of the *SCM URL* labeled field and paste the following address https://github.com/Adabaskar/jsf-play.git into the field.
+Got to the next wizard page named Select Project Location and change the *Location:* away from the default workspace, this will make the management of project relevant files easier.
+For example use SOME_PROJECTS_FOLDER/jsfPlay/git .
+Checkout the project, it should be automatically be configured by the m2e plugin.

+## Add resources to the application server in Eclipse
+After cloning the project like described above, add the resulting war package to the previously configured server.
+This can be achieved via the Servers view in eclipse.
+Find the corresponding server handle and right click &gt; Add and Remove ...
+Add the the project from the *Available:* list, so that it is displayed in th *Configured:* list.
+Close the wizard and start the server (see above).

+## Check availablity and start playing
+You should be able to reach a jsf website via http://localhost:8080/jsf-play-war/index.xhtml or http://localhost:8080/jsf-play-war/indexPF.xhtml

+There are currently four files one can play around with:
+* src/main/webapp/index.xhtml
+* src/main/webapp/indexPF.xhtml
+* src/main/java/de/adabaskar/play/jsf/viewmodel/EntryPageViewModel.java
+* src/main/java/de/adabaskar/play/domainfake/BusinessServiceFake.java